Persecution of Hindus: Post-1971

-In 2020, an Islamist mob desecrated the construction site of the first Hindu temple in Islamabad-Shri Krishna Temple Islamabad.
+In 2020, an Islamist mob desecrated the construction site of the first Hindu temple in Islamabad - Shri Krishna Temple Islamabad.
 Subsequently, the Pakistan government halted the construction of the temple and referred the issue to the Council of Islamic Ideology, a constitutional body set up to ensure compliance of state policy with Islamic Ideology.
 Punjab Assembly speaker Chaudhry Pervaiz Elahi, a member of Pakistan Muslim League - Quaid, stated that construction of the temple was " against the spirit of Islam".
 Jamia Ashrafia, a Lahore-based Islamic institution, issued a fatwa against the temple.

-In October 2020, Goddess Durga's idols have been vandalised, stripped down and damaged in Nagarparkar, the Sindh Province of Pakistan.
+In October 2020, the goddess Durga's idols have been vandalised, stripped down and damaged in Nagarparkar, the Sindh Province of Pakistan.
 According to the reports, the incident happened after the Hindu community had performed prayers of the Hindu festival Navaratri.
-The incident has occurred on one of the most auspicious days in the Hindu religion, when communities come together to pray to and celebrate the Goddess Durga.
+The incident has occurred on one of the most auspicious days in the Hindu religion, when communities come together to pray to and celebrate Durga.

 In December 2020, a mob of hundred people led by the local Muslim clerics, destroyed and set on fire a Hindu temple in Karak district of Khyber Pakhtunkhwa, Pakistan.
-The violent mob, arranged by the local clerics, is seen setting on fire the walls and roof of the temple on the footage report.
+The violent mob, arranged by the local clerics, is seen setting on fire the walls and roof of the temple in the footage.
 According to the report, the rally was organised by Jamiat Ulema-e-Islam (F), a Sunni Deobandi political party in Pakistan, after the speakers delivered their fiery speeches, the crowd vandalized the temple and set it ablaze and razed it to the ground.
-The human rights activists based in Pakistan, and other parts of the world, condemned the violent act against the Hindu minority community.
+Human rights activists based in Pakistan, and other parts of the world, condemned the violent act against the Hindu minority community.

 In August 2021, a Muslim mob stormed and vandalized a Hindu temple in Rahim Yar Khan, Punjab, damaging and burning down the Hindu idols at the Siddhi vinayak temple.
 According to Ramesh Kumar Vankwani, the member of Hindu National Assembly, the situation in the city was tense following the desecration of the Hindu temple.
 The negligence of the issue by the local police, states Vankwani, was very shameful.
 An appeal was made to the chief justice of Pakistan to intervene and to take immediate action, states Vankwani.
 "The attackers were carrying sticks, stones and bricks.
 They smashed the deities while raising religious slogans", said Vankwani.

+In June 2023, the Pakistan Higher Education Commission banned the celebration of the Hindu festival Holi on institute campuses to preserve "Islamic identity" and "sociocultural values" which raised the issue of religious discrimination in the country.